anki-code/xonsh-cheatsheet/README.md

 <p align="center">
-Cheat sheet for xonsh shell with copy-pastable examples.
-This is a good level of knowledge for any xonsh users.
+Cheat sheet for <a href="https://xon.sh">the xonsh shell</a> with copy-pastable examples.
+This is a good level of knowledge at start.
 </p>

 <p align="center">